cwgaldino/brixs/README.rst

       pip install <path-to-whl-file>/brixs-0.9.9-py3-none-any.whl

-2) By cloning (or downloading) the GitHub repository then adding BRIXS to the "path" using the code below at the top of you script,
+* By cloning (or downloading) the GitHub repository:

+   Clone or download the repository then adding BRIXS to the "path" using the code below at the top of you script,

    .. code-block:: python